bcmpinc/dagdb/README.md

 Operational requirements:

- - Insert given plain data into a given map
+ - Insert given plain data as element into the database
- - Insert given record/structured data into a given map
+ - Insert given record/structured data as element into the database
- - Get entry from a given map by given hash
+ - Get value from a given record by given key
- - Get list of entries in a given map
+ - Get list of key and value elements entries in a given record
- - Get list of key hashes pointing to given data
+ - Get list of key elements pointing to given element
- - Get list of records pointing to given data using given key
+ - Get list of records pointing to given element using given key

 Interface:
 ----------
+For the public api, see api.h.

+Warning: the remainder of this section is outdated.

 The following data types are exposed as common interface:

  - Type Element: Record or Data